sbchengyiwei/Vicky_Blog/singly linked list/singly linked list.md

 - [237.
 Delete Node in a Linked List](https://leetcode-cn.com/problems/delete-node-in-a-linked-list/)

-  - Trick: It is guaranteed that the node to be deleted is not a tail node in the list.
+  - Tips: It is guaranteed that the node to be deleted is not a tail node in the list.

   ```java
   class Solution {